mmr116/terraform-cloud-azure-resource-repo/README.md

 The Terraform workspace is integrated with this GitHub repository using Terraform Version Control Workflow (VCS-driven workflow).
 This integration ensures that whenever code is committed to the repository, a Terraform run is triggered automatically.
 Additional configurations can be done to ensure if Terraform plan and Terraform apply will run automatically or with operator's approval.

+Here’s how the integration works:

+# Authentication:

+The Terraform workspace is authenticated with the GitHub repository through OAuth or a personal access token.
+This allows Terraform Cloud to monitor the repository for changes. (https://developer.hashicorp.com/terraform/tutorials/cloud/github-oauth)

 # Terraform Run within Terraform Workspace (Workspaces -> Runs)

 # Terraform Plan: